NZ Fish Skirt

 When I edited and reduced the size of the fish drawings, I had in mind cushions for the bach or the boat so you could identify what you had caught.
-This promptly turned into a print for mens T shirts and I now have a winner in the Christmas gift market place for fishermen.
-I am pleased no drawing ever goes to waste.
+This promptly turned into a print for mens T shirts and since then I have made further drawings for the fish T shirt.

 Available in limited colours please e mail me before you order.

 This skirt like all the MADCAT skirts, is made of a stretch woven fabric for comfort.
 The narrow non stretch cotton waistband is secured closed by a hook and eye, hand sewn on by me in each and every skirt.
 The centre back invisible zip has a fabric fly piece.
 This is so the zip does not touch your skin as the glue at the base of a zip can be irritating to sensitive skins.
 I also like that when I am closing the zip it does not snag my underwear.
 The MADCAT ribbon label is set into the inside of the waistband so that you can use the label as a hook, especially when travelling and there are no coat hangers available in your room.